|

 enough, it won't have the intended drop, curve, or rise

-to curve (up, down, or sideways) in flight is
+projectile to curve (up, down, or sideways) in

-side of the ball, giving it an extended lift in flight.
+ball, giving it an extended lift in flight.
+Although a

-Although a true rise ball in softball does not make an upward
+true rise ball in softball does not make an upward banana-shaped

-banana-shaped trajectory as many people think, a fast spin in the
+trajectory as many people think, a fast spin in the correct

-correct direction can cause it to stay in flight longer, and
+direction can cause it to stay in flight longer, and therefore have

 ball needs to be spinning in the correct direction at a speed of